 September 22*: Opening Retreat Day on the Christian Mission

 (American Martyrs Retreat House) As disciples, we have been charged with the mission of sharing the Good News of Jesus Christ.
 We begin our second year with Pope Francis’ Apostolic Exhortation, The Joy of the Gospel, which lays out the mission statement for the Church in light of the Gospel.
 We will explore more deeply the understanding of our Christian mission and practical, pastoral, ways of carrying out the mission.

 October 20: Theology of Ministry The term, ministry, derives from the Greek word, diakoneo, which means to serve.
 As Christian ministers, with Jesus Christ as our example, we will further study the theology of lay ministry in the Church.
 Why are we to serve?
 How are we to serve?
 Who do we serve?

 November 17: Jesus in the Gospels As disciples, we are to know, love, and serve Jesus Christ.
 Our primary way of knowing Jesus is through the four Gospels, with each giving a different image of Christ.
 Our study will focus on the kerygma, a Greek word meaning proclamation.
 The kerygma is the proclamation of the Christian faith: What is the message of Jesus Christ?
 Why did Jesus live, die, and rise?
 How and why do we proclaim Him through our ministry?

 December: Each IMPACT member is asked to participate in parish offerings.

-January 14: A charism assessment will be given using the Catherine of Sienna method.
+January 19: Our gifts, talents, charisms will be explored within the context of the mission of the Church.
 When we know and understand our charisms, we can participate more fully and joyfully to the kingdom of God.

 Participants of IMPACT will celebrate the conclusion of our two-year program with Mass and brunch!